 2. Make sure unused devices are switched off

-One of the most obvious solutions to keep your energy bills down is to make sure everything in your office is switched off when you’re not using it.
+One of the most obvious solutions to save energy in your home office is to make sure everything in your office is switched off when you’re not using it.

 Researchers at Optimal Monitoring estimate that a single desktop computer and monitor will cost you around £45 per year in energy bills, if it’s left on 24 hours a day.
 Yet if business owners simply switch their computer off when they finish up for the day, that bill would drop to less than £10.